Bi-Lipschitz embedding metric triangles in the plane: Introduction

 This proposition is related to the fact that a simple closed curve separates the plane.
 On the other hand, we expect that there is no obstruction to embedding arbitrary metric $n$-gons in $\mathbb{R}^3$ with distortion bound depending only on $n$.

 \begin{ques} For each $n \geq 4$, is there a value $D_n$ such that every metric $n$-gon embeds in $\mathbb{R}^3$ with distortion $D_n$? \end{ques}

-We also expect that every metric quadrilateral is individually bi-Lipschitz embeddable in $\mathbb{R}^2$, i.e., without a uniform bound on the bi-Lipschitz constant.
+We also ask whether every metric quadrilateral is individually bi-Lipschitz embeddable in $\mathbb{R}^2$, i.e., without a uniform bound on the bi-Lipschitz constant.

-\begin{ques} Is every metric quadrilateral bi-Lipschitz embeddable in $\mathbb{R}^2$? \end{ques} On the other hand, the two fundamental examples of non-planar graphs---$K_5$, the complete graph on five vertices, and $K_{3,3}$, the complete bipartite graph on two sets of three vertices---can each be realized as a metric pentagon.
+\begin{ques} Is every metric quadrilateral bi-Lipschitz embeddable in $\mathbb{R}^2$? \end{ques} On the other hand, $K_5$, the complete graph on five vertices, can be realized as a metric pentagon.
+That is, a metric pentagon exists that is homeomorphic to $K_5$.
 See \Cref{exm:pentagon} below.
+We recall Kuratowsk's Theorem in graph theory, which states that a graph can be topologically embedded in the plane if and only if it does not contain a subgraph that is a subdivision of $K_5$ or $K_{3,3}$ (the complete bipartite graph on two sets of three vertices).
+Thus a metric pentagon need not be even topologically embeddable in the plane.

 In addition to our work, there have been other investigations into the metric geometry of classes of one-dimensional metric spaces.
-For example, bi-Lipschitz embeddings of so-called \textit{quasiconformal trees} have also been studied in \cite{DEV:23} and \cite{DV:22}.
+For example, low-distortion embeddings of metric graphs in Euclidean space were studied by Linial--London--Rabinovich in \cite{LLR:95}.
+More recently, bi-Lipschitz embeddings of so-called \textit{quasiconformal trees} have also been studied by David--Eriksson-Bique--Vellis in \cite{DV:22} and \cite{DEV:23}.